 - Buzz Lightyear’s Space Ranger Spin

 - Disney World’s Astro Orbiter

-If you are planning to meet characters in the parks, I keep an updated list of Disney World Characters here.
-That review will link to every meet available in each of the four parks.
+If you plan to meet characters in the parks, we keep an updated list of Disney World Characters.
+That review will link to every meet available in the four parks.

-Do you plan on taking a spin around the Tomorrowland Speedway on your next Disney vacation?
+Do you plan to take a spin around the Tomorrowland Speedway on your next Disney vacation?